On this page:

 Canadian Mental Health Association (BC Division)

-Promotes the mental health of all British Columbians through education, advocacy, research and direct services.
-The website provides self-help resources and information, personal stories and discussion of public issues related to mental illness, such as housing, employment and discrimination.
+Promotes the mental health of all British Columbians.
+The website provides self-help resources, personal stories and discussion of public issues related to mental illness, such as housing, employment and discrimination.

 Kelty Mental Health Resource Centre

-Offers information and resources on a wide range of mental health and substance use issues affecting children and youth in British Columbia.
-The website provides resources for parents and caregivers, healthcare professionals, school professionals, youth and young adults.
+Offers information and resources on mental health and substance use issues affecting children and youth including resources for parents and caregivers, healthcare professionals, school professionals, youth and young adults.